hbowie/SoftDevBigIdeas-23/content/Software Development is a Balancing Act.md

 ![Sample Polarity Map](images/polarity-map.jpg)

-If you are facing a polarity, then you will want to engage in <a href="http://www.polaritypartnerships.com/" class="reflink" target="ref">Polarity Management</a>, rather than trying to pick one pole or the other.
+If you are facing a polarity, then you will want to engage in [Polarity Management](https://www.polaritypartnerships.com/), rather than trying to pick one pole or the other.

 ##### Polarity Examples